logemerson/flatiron-bnb-associations-web-080717/README.md

 We're going to build Airbnb.
 Really.
 We're going to take this in steps.
 First let's work on our model associations and write migrations.
 This will be challenging, but doable.
 Take it slow and work together.
 Follow the model specs.

-<em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`

 ## Where to Begin?

 First think about the relations between all of the objects.
 Let's work through Users and Listings, and from there you should know some cool ActiveRecord tricks to get started on the rest.